Patapom/webgl/Web/blog/patapom/docs/ColoredShadows.md

 * The material needs no restriction on roughness

-* The material needs to be quite bright and *possibly desaturated*
+* The material needs to be quite bright and *possibly desaturated* so the saturated indirect reflection shows up

 * The saturation comes from the distant reflected indirect lighting that brings the surface coloration